The Mortgage Payoff Playbook: Unlock Equity & Build Wealth Faster

 Show Notes

-You've got a rental throwing off $300 a month in cash flow.
-Nice.
-But that mortgage — sitting there at $180,000, charging you 6.5% — it's eating into your returns every single month.
-So here's the question nobody gives you a straight answer on: should you pay it off early, or keep that debt working for you?
+You've got a rental throwing off $300/month in cash flow.
+But that $180,000 mortgage at 6.5% is eating into your returns every month.
+Should you pay it off early, or keep that debt working for you?
+The answer depends on exactly one thing: your interest rate.

 The Great Debate: Pay Down vs. Invest

 This argument splits every investor meetup.
-One camp says throw every spare dollar at your mortgage — kill the debt and own the asset outright.
-Sleep easy.
-The other camp?
-That's crazy talk, they say.
-Your money earns more deployed in the next deal than it'll ever save sitting in a paid-off property.
+One camp says throw every spare dollar at the mortgage -- kill the debt, own the asset outright, sleep easy.
+The other camp calls that crazy talk -- your money earns more deployed in the next deal than sitting in a paid-off property.
+Both sides have a point.
+But neither tells you the real answer: it lives in your interest rate.
+Not your gut feeling about debt.
+Not your risk tolerance.
+Just the rate.

 The Rate That Changes Everything

-But hold on.
-What if you took that same $200 and invested it — bought into a small deal, added to your down payment fund, anything earning 8% cash-on-cash?
+But what if you took that same $200 and invested it -- bought into a small deal, added to your down payment fund, anything earning 8% cash-on-cash?
 After the same period, you've built roughly $31,000 in portfolio value.
+Paydown wins by $16,000 at 6.5%.

 How LTV Fits the Picture

-Pay that down to 75% LTV — around $165,000 — and here's what changes.
-You might drop PMI if you're still carrying it — that's another $80–$120 a month straight back in your pocket.
-But the bigger deal?
-You've now crossed into HELOC territory.
-Most lenders want to see at least 20–25% equity before they'll open a line of credit against the property.
+Pay down to 75% LTV (around $165,000) and two things change.
+You might drop PMI if you're still carrying it -- $80--$120/month straight back in your pocket.
+And you've crossed into HELOC territory.
+Most lenders want 20--25% equity before opening a line of credit against the property.

-And that HELOC?
-That's your weapon for the next deal.
+That HELOC becomes your weapon for the next deal.
 No selling.
 No refinancing into a higher rate.
-You pull equity out at a variable rate — prime plus a point or two, usually — and redeploy it.
+Pull equity out at a variable rate -- prime plus a point or two -- and redeploy it.
 I've used this exact move on a duplex in Indianapolis to fund the down payment on a fourplex in Louisville.
 Same equity, two properties.

 The NOI Check You Can't Skip

-Run your numbers — honestly.
-The cap rate on that property should still hold up after the extra payment.
-If the deal can't breathe, scale back.
-Maybe $100 a month.
-Maybe $50.
+Run your numbers honestly.
+The cap rate should still hold up after the extra payment.
+If the deal can't breathe, scale back -- maybe $100, maybe $50.
 The payoff game only works if the property stays healthy underneath it.

 The 1031 Angle Nobody Mentions